- knew the cat was dangerous or aggressive, and

 “Malice” (the most likely of these to apply in a cat bite suit) means:

-- Conduct which is intended to cause injury, or
+- Conduct that is intended to cause injury, or

 - Despicable conduct carried on with a willful and conscious disregard of the rights or safety of others.10

 As anyone with a cat can tell you, it is difficult, if not impossible, to make a cat injure you on purpose.

 Conceivably a cat owner could be on the hook for punitive damages if he or she was exceptionally reckless – for instance by leaving a toddler alone with an aggressive cat that has attacked people in the past.